Twitch Account SettingsThis article explains how to get to know a variety of settings that allow you to personalize your Twitch account profile.

 If you are subscribed to a Channel (paid subscription) you can choose to receive SMS alerts when they go live on Twitch or your receive a whisper from a friend.
 Simply enter your cell / mobile number and choose which users you wish to receive SMS notifications for.

 Feel free to go through the different settings in this section and select what you wish to receive notifications on.
 You may also customize who you get e-mailed for when they go live by selecting / deselecting them in the users you are following list.

 Enabling this setting will opt you out of all notification emails regardless of other settings on this page.

 On this page you can connect your other online accounts with Twitch and also review which websites, community made projects, and applications have limited access to your Twitch account.

-If you are a developer and wish to utilize the Twitch API you can register your application on this page by clicking the "Register your application" link.
+If you are a developer and wish to utilize the Twitch API you can register your application by checking out Twitch Developers page.

 By clicking this link in the settings you will be redirected to a page where you can review all of your currently active subscriptions to Twitch.
 Clicking Payment Info on a subscription panel will allow you to choose whether or not you wish to renew this subscription automatically - if you do not wish to do so, simply click the Don't Renew link.